cniemi07/Isle-Royale-Sim/README.md

 \- Simulates population dynamics using Lotka-Volterra ODEs solved with SciPy

-\- Pulls live climate data from the NOAA API to feed current environmental
+\- Pulls climate data from the NOAA API to feed current environmental

 &#x20; variables into the model